Using Cognitive Dissonance to Help Us Change Behaviours

 Happiness is the most important desire people have, something everybody wants in their lives.
 However, for different individuals, happiness means different things.
 Some find happiness in hanging out with friends and socializing while others enjoy little pleasures by themselves, such as a warm bath or a good book, more.
 All in all, everybody wants to achieve this state, and many don’t know how.

-Buffer.com has shared a great article, backed by science, on 10 things you can do to increase your happiness.
+Buffer shared 10 things you can do to increase your happiness, backed by science.
 Here they are:

 1. Exercise More